-Supplementary code for Disclosure and Barring Service digital identity checks (1.
-0) pre-release
+Supplementary code for Disclosure and Barring Service digital identity checks (1.0)

 0. Version and certification validity notes

 0.a.
-This 1.0 publication of the supplementary code for Disclosure and Barring Service digital identity checks (‘the DBS supplementary code’) made using powers under the Data (Use and Access) Act 2025 comes into force on [date of final publication].
+This 1.0 publication of the supplementary code for Disclosure and Barring Service digital identity checks (‘the DBS supplementary code’) will come into force under section 29 of the Data (Use and Access) Act 2025 on the date the first conformity assessment body (‘CAB’) is accredited to certify against it, which will be no earlier than 1 September 2026.

 0.b.
 It is published by the Office for Digital Identities and Attributes (OfDIA), part of the Department for Science, Innovation and Technology (DSIT).
 It sets out rules for digital verification services (DVS) supporting Registered Bodies and Responsible Organisations to conduct identity verification as part of DBS checks.
 OfDIA is responsible for maintenance of this supplementary code.

-0.d.
-To be certified against the DBS supplementary code, services will need to also be certified against a current publication of the UK digital verification services trust framework (formerly known as the ‘UK digital identity and attributes trust framework’), from the 1.0 publication onwards.
+0.c.
+To be certified against the DBS supplementary code, services will need to also be certified against a current publication of the UK digital verification services trust framework (formerly known as the ‘UK digital identity and attributes trust framework’).

 Part 1 - Background and context